 - One week worth of underwear and socks – wash the lot each week

-- One pair of running shoes – these are great for jungle treks and city walking
+- One pair of running shoes – daily footwear, great for jungle treks and city walking

 - One good quality lightweight rain jacket – keeps you dry in the wet season

-A note on clothing: if you plan to visit temples in Thailand you will need to pack clothes which cover your shoulders and knees.
+A note on clothing: if you plan to visit temples in Thailand you will need to pack clothes that cover your shoulders and knees.

 It is no secret that I am big on photography, and to makes matters worse, I’ve started shooting videos for my YouTube channel.
 That means I have to carry even more photography gear (but I still stay under 10kg).